Hatef-skywalker007/Hatef-skywalker007/README.md

 I'm Hatef Jani
 A developer passionate about **Artificial Intelligence**, Machine Learning, and Deep Learning.
-Always curious to learn new things and build projects that make real impact. 🚀
+Always curious and Ready to learn new things and build projects that make real impact. 🚀

 ---